lucidlayer/traceform/README.md

 2. The CLI will guide you through installing and configuring all three required components:
     *   VS Code extension (from the Marketplace)
-    *   Babel plugin configuration (modifies your `babel.config.js` or similar)
+    *   Babel plugin configuration (modify your `babel.config.js` or `vite.config.ts` or similar)
     *   Browser extension (links to Chrome Web Store / Edge Add-ons)

 ## See Traceform in Action: Demo Applications

 Want to try Traceform immediately without setting it up in your own project?
-We've prepared ready-to-use demo applications:
+We've prepared ready to use demo applications:

 1. Clone the demo repository:
     ```bash